microsoft/LightGBM/docs/Parameters.rst

 Query Data
 ~~~~~~~~~~

-For LambdaRank learning, it needs query information for training data.
+For learning to rank, it needs query information for training data.
 LightGBM uses an additional file to store query data, like the following:

 ::